JBlitzar/code-completion/NOTES.md

   - Implemented stride with sliding window because otherwise its 27,365,313 samples.
     - Stride of 10 to a much more managable 2m.
     - unfortunately, a vocab size of 186906 is too much.
 Change thresh to 0.99 instead of 0.995 perhaps?
+    - weird.
+Changing cutoff to 0.1 makes 186278 tokens, still a lot.
+    - I split by hyphen, also figured out how to cope with hex.